-In some cases, an affair prompts a revival of a marriage, and encourages each partner to invest more time, effort, and energy in their relationship.
-Couples can absolutely overcome the pain and betrayal that follows an affair.
+In some cases, an affair prompts a revival of marriage and encourages each partner to invest more time, effort, and energy in their relationship.
+Couples in crisis can absolutely overcome the pain and betrayal that follows an affair.
 The road to recovery can take literal years and is very often not linear in its resolution.
 This means that recovering marriages might experience periods of separation, followed by reunions, with additional separations and reunions in between.

 Although there are certainly cases where both partners work hard to resolve their issues on their own, getting back together and working on your relationship in the wake of an affair usually involves the help of a therapist or marriage counselor .
-There are many painful, frustrating, and difficult interactions on the journey to healing and many of these are best completed with the help of a mediating third party.
+There are many painful, frustrating, and difficult interactions on the healing journey and many of these are best completed with the help of a mediating third party.

 Why Do People Have Affairs?

 Because affairs never occur without plenty of pain, heartache, and betrayal, it begs the question: why do people cheat?
 Why bring so much pain to yourself, your former partner, and your current partner?
 The exact reasons for engaging in affairs are varied and diverse, but there are often a few common reasons given.
 These include:

 The most common reason given for having an affair is experiencing dissatisfaction in your current relationship.
 People who are unhappy in their current love lives often believe they will find happiness elsewhere.
 They chase that rabbit hole to the inevitable conclusion of an affair.
 The result is rarely (if ever) effective in improving satisfaction, but is frequently used as a temporary solution to what they are feeling.